Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 International Arbitration

-Commercial Arbitration: This subtable focuses on firms representing clients in commercial international arbitration, a private and binding form of dispute resolution determined by an arbitrator or panel of arbitrators.
-These disputes are between companies who have international commercial contracts or agreements, which can arise from contractual breaches or terminations.
-Both institutional and ad hoc arbitrations will be considered under this subtable.
+Commercial Arbitration: This table focuses on firms representing clients in commercial disputes between companies who have international contracts or agreements, usually as a result of contractual breaches or terminations.
+Both institutional and ad hoc arbitrations will be considered.

 This table does not invite separate submissions, but examples of an individual's work as an arbitrator can be included on either/both of the submissions for Commercial Arbitration and Investor-State Arbitration.